andrebeckwith07/azure-sentinel-siem-lab/README.md

 ## Step 2 – Observed Failed Login Attempts in Event Viewer
 <img width="700" src="https://github.com/user-attachments/assets/5127615c-8484-4f68-97e0-9d38e155f618" />

 RDP'd into the honeypot VM and opened Event Viewer.
-Found 36,000+ Event ID 4625 audit failures — real attackers brute-forcing their way in using common usernames like ADMIN, REMOTE, and TEST.
+Found 36,000+ Event ID 4625 audit failures.
+These are real attackers brute-forcing their way in using common usernames like ADMIN, REMOTE, and TEST.

 ---